refaktor/ryegen/README.md

 //go:generate go tool ryegen example.com/module@latest
 ```
 Replace `example.com/module` with any Go module path.
-You may also `latest` with any other version.
+You may also replace `latest` with any other version.

 ### 3. Run ryegen
 ```